hippiehunter/dblbook/src/common/primitives.md

 >    - [ ] NULL
 >    - [ ] Undefined
 >
-> 6. Which types do short map to in Traditional DBL and DBL on .NET, respectively?
+> 6. Which types does short map to in Traditional DBL and DBL on .NET, respectively?
 >    - [ ] i2 and System.Int32
 >    - [ ] i2 and System.Int64
 >    - [ ] i2 and System.Int16
 >    - [ ] i4 and System.Int16
 >
-> 7. When defining a record, when must you include a size for these DBL types: `a`, `d`, `i`, `id`?
+> 7. When defining a record, when must you include a size for these DBL types: a, d, i, id?
 >    - [ ] Only when the fields need to be stored in an array
 >    - [ ] Only when the fields will be processed in a loop
 >    - [ ] When the fields define a memory layout (this is most of the time)